MIME: Content-Transfer-Encoding

 The RFC and the IANA's list of transfer encodings define the values shown below, which are not case sensitive.
-Note that '7bit', '8bit', and 'binary' mean that no binary-to-text encoding on top of the original encoding was used.
+'7bit', '8bit', and 'binary' mean that no binary-to-text encoding on top of the original encoding was used.
 In these cases, the header field is actually redundant for the email client to decode the message body, but it may still be useful as an indicator of what type of object is being sent.
 Values 'quoted-printable' and 'base64' tell the email client that a binary-to-text encoding scheme was used and that appropriate initial decoding is necessary before the message can be read with its original encoding (e.g. UTF-8).